My 20 Note MIDI Files

 Johnny Morgan - Ron Bopp featured a sheet music cover of this tune on the cover of the Carousel Organ.
 The lyrics speak of a young man who played a grind-organ in a family band which "often got a penny to go into another street."
 Johnny was a hit with the "servant girls."
 Finally, "Johnny played his instrument, and pleased the lady so, That when the time arrived to leave, she would not let him go.
 She asked if he would marry her, which John did very soon.
 Now on the organ Johnny plays her many a merry tune."
 I found the sheet music on the Library of Congress site.

-Clarionet Polka - I was looking for the Pennsylvania Polka, and found a midi file with that name in the player piano collection.
-After punching it I found out that it was actually the Clarionet Polka.
+Clarinet Polka - I was looking for the Pennsylvania Polka, and found a midi file with that name in the player piano collection.
+After punching it I found out that it was actually the Clarinet Polka.
 Oh, well, it's a good tune anyway.

-"Oktober Fest" Tunes - here are some German "sing-along" tunes.
+"Oktober Fest" Tunes - here are some simple German "sing-along" tunes.

 Muss I Denn